Peronism

 Perón became Argentina's labour secretary after participating in the 1943 military coup and was elected president of Argentina in 1946.
-He introduced social programs that benefited the working class, supported labor unions and called for additional involvement of the state in the economy.
-In addition, he helped industrialists.
-Perón was hugely popular and gained even more admiration through his wife Eva, who championed for the rights of migrant workers and was beloved by the people.

-Eva was so beloved that, in 1949, Juan Perón formed the Female Peronist Party, a new wing within his own party under her leadership.
-Due to rising inflation and other economic problems and political repression, the military overthrew Perón in 1955.
-The Peronist party was banned and it was not until 1973 that open elections were held again in which Perón was re-elected president.

-Perón died the next year; his widow and vice president Isabel took over the presidency.
+He introduced social programs that benefited the working class, supported labor unions, and called for increased state involvement in the economy.
+In addition, he supported industrialists to facilitate harmony between labor and capital.
+Perón was very popular due to his leadership and gained even more admiration through his wife, Eva, who championed the rights of migrant workers, the poor, and women, playing a crucial role in securing women's suffrage, until her death from cancer in 1952.
+Due to economic problems and political repression, the military overthrew Perón and banned the Justicialist Party in 1955.
+It was not until 1973 that open elections were held again, in which Perón was re-elected president with 62% of the vote.
+Perón died in the following year, opening the way for his widow and vice president, Isabel, to succeed him in the presidency.
+During the Peronists' second period in office from 1973 to 1976, various social provisions were improved.